You are currently viewing Direct Taxes and the Government

 a.
 Tax system depends on the taxpayer’s honesty

-In most cases, the taxpayer must make a self-assessment of the amount of tax that they should pay within set guidelines.
+Most times, the taxpayer must make a self-assessment of the amount of tax that they should pay within set guidelines.
 The government assumes that the taxpayer will be honest and declare and remit the correct amount of tax.

 It should be noted that not all human beings are honest, and some taxpayers will not declare the correct amount of tax and remit it to the governments.
 This reliance on taxpayer’s honesty is a disadvantage to the government.